i

 The FFM still has work to do, there are still ongoing areas for investigation in specific cases and violations in rural areas, the links between the government and armed criminal groups and the role and responsibility of the military in crimes against humanity among others.

-For all these reasons, we want States to step up and support a resolution for the renewal of the Fact-Finding Mission on Venezuela at the 57th session of the Human Rights Council.
+For all these reasons, we want States to step up and support a resolution for the renewal of the Fact-Finding Mission and the OHCHR on Venezuela at the 57th session of the Human Rights Council.
 We want States to take meaningful and immediate action to support the Venezuelan people and human rights defenders and civil society organisations as they grapple with the grave, multidimensional crisis that has engulfed their country.We want truth and justice for victims.

 In order to ensure guarantees for an efficient investigation and access to justice for the victims, the Mission must continue its work.